sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

      - default ldap property file Path
      - conf/ldap.properties

-.. note:: Make sure to update the domain name and it should be accessible from Sparkflows machine
+.. note:: Make sure to update the domain name which is accessible from Sparkflows machine

 Test LDAP
 ------

+Sparkflows provides the capability to test the LDAP conifguration from UI.

+* Admin needs to place a file by name `ldap.properties` in the sparkflows home/`conf` directory to enable the ``Administration/Test LDAP`` functionality in the UI.
+* Now, the Admin can use this to test out the LDAP configuration and finalize it.
+* Once the correct configuration is figured out, admin needs to place the same configuraions in the ``ldap.properties`` and restart the server.
-Sparkflows Enable you to test the LDAP Configured from UI, Once you Configured the ``ldap.properties`` file with your exact configuration and started the Fire Server, You can Login to Sparkflows web URL and go to ``Administration/Test LDAP`` and Click on ``Test Connections``, if all look fine, it will authenticate successfully.
+* Now, the admin can login to Sparkflows web URL and go to ``Administration/Test LDAP`` and Click on ``Test Connections``, and it should authenticate successfully.

 .. figure:: ../..//_assets/installation/ldap/ldap_test_config.PNG
    :alt: LDAP